Vendor Privacy Policy: Discrepancies

 Privacy Policy section 5a (paraphrased): States that Gardyn does not collect and maintain payment information directly, instead utilizing a third-party payment processor for online payments.
 Storage of payment information on a customer account is described as facilitated by the Payment Processor and not by Gardyn directly.

-Maintainer repository (paraphrased): The affected /api/users endpoint returned records that included the last_four partial payment-card field.
+Maintainer repository (paraphrased): The affected /api/users endpoint returned records that included a partial payment-card field (last_four), not full card number or CVV.

 Item 3: Breach notification